-The Alexandria Redevelopment and Housing Authority (ARHA) is the primary provider of low-income housing in the City through its 1,150 public housing units as well as through the administration and issuance of federal housing choice vouchers.
-ARHA is primarily financed with monies from the Federal Department of Housing and Urban Development, periodically to assist with financing tax-credit financed replacement public housing units.
-The City has provided both short-term and long-term loans to ARHA.
+The Alexandria Redevelopment and Housing Authority ("ARHA") is the primary provider of low-income housing in the City through its 1,150 public housing units as well as through the administration and issuance of federal housing choice vouchers.
+ARHA is primarily financed with monies from the Federal Department of Housing and Urban Development.
+Periodically, to assist with financing replacement public housing units, ARHA accesses federal low income housing tax credits.
+The City has periodically provided both short-term and long-term capital project loans to ARHA.